In China, luxury car makers drive inland

 The city is known for its entrepreneurs, with nearly a third of families owning their own businesses.
 Chen's father made his money manufacturing magnets.

-Audi (NSUG.DE), BMW (BMWG.DE) and Lexus have all staked their claims, setting up showrooms around the outskirts of Cixi, about two hours drive south of Shanghai.
+Audi, BMW and Lexus have all staked their claims, setting up showrooms around the outskirts of Cixi, about two hours drive south of Shanghai.
 Jaguar and Land Rover also reportedly selected a site in the vicinity.

 "It's the absolute right thing to do for the carmakers because the market has been expanding," said Klaus Paur, managing director of greater China at industry consultancy, Synovate Motoresearch.